 Use-case: In this case we are going to use a S3 bucket as an “interface” for Snowflake.
 It is really convenient to use, and it is really easy integrate with any kind of AWS existing architecture, since this is the basic storage layer for AWS.
 We are going to place all the incoming messages in the bucket, and use it as a “staging” area.
 This can be done easily with AWS Firehose which is meant to be the service to transfer a stream into S3 bucket or either into Redshift.
 For the ingest part we are going to use the following objects in Snowflake: Stage, Pipe, Stream, Task.
 At first glance these terminologies could be confusing: why do we need all of them, and what is the difference between of them?

-Stage: So let us start at the first component of this pipeline.
-Stage in Snowflake terminology basically means AWS S3 hook.
-By creating a stage, we create a secure connection to our existing S3 bucket, and we are going to use this hook as a “table”, so we can immediately execute our SQL-like command to copy from this S3 bucket.
+Snowflake documentation By creating a stage, we create a secure connection to our existing S3 bucket, and we are going to use this hook as a “table”, so we can immediately execute our SQL-like command to copy from this S3 bucket.
 This connection is going to use an IAM role defined by us in our account, which has a privileges to read from the specified bucket/folder.
-Once we created a stage, it generates a so called AWS_EXTERNAL_ID, and we are going to use this external id in the IAM Role's Trust Policy.
+Once we created a stage, it generates a so called AWS_EXTERNAL_ID, and we are going to use this external id in the IAM Role’s Trust Policy.
 This Trust policy allows for this specific stage in the Snowflake account to assume the IAM Role.
 The details can be found in the Snowflake documentation from here https://docs.snowflake.net/manuals/user-guide/data-load-s3-config.html.
 An example for the stage creation and for the copy command:

 Pipe: After we defined the stage, we need an automation to process for all the incoming messages on the platform.
 This is done by the Pipe object (aka.
 Snowpipe).
 Pipe is going to execute our SQL COPY command in an automatised manner.
 In our case the trigger event for this pipeline a SQS notification system what we have to enable in our bucket first.
 The purpose of the SQS notification is to listen whether we placed a new object in the S3 bucket or not, and as a result of that the object will ingested to our target.
 What is the target?
 Well, it can vary from use case to use case what the target is, now we are going to use a persistent table with one column.
 No, it is not insane, its a pure one column table.
 So far we have not mentioned anything about schema.
 We have not started to think about the structure of the target table.